Solar panel cost & savings calculator

-Enter your monthly electric bill and state to estimate the system size, cost, 30% federal tax credit, annual savings, and payback period.
+Is solar worth it?
+This free solar panel calculator takes your monthly electric bill and state and estimates the system size, panel count, cost, 30% federal tax credit, annual savings, and payback period.
 Instant, no email, no signup — unlike the lead-capture forms most solar sites use.

 California: ~5.5 peak sun hours/day, ~30¢/kWh.
 Assumes ~$3/watt installed and the 30% federal tax credit.